adkelley/ga-lecture/README.md

 ## Javascript is designed on a simple object based paradigm

 Virtually everything in Javascript is an object, including strings, arrays, to the browser APIs built on top of JavaScript.
 Here's a fun fact: even functions in JavaScript are objects, which means they have properties.
+Some exceptions are *primitive values*, such as *null*, *undefined*, and *NaN*.
 You can even create your own objects to encapsulate related functions and variables, using prototypal inheritance.
 We're going to learn about prototypical inheritance, but first let's review the characteristics of a JavaScript object

 * Objects have properties
 * Objects also have a [prototype](https://www.google.com/search?q=define+prototype) object